Melia88/student-workbook/src/reflections/wk3/quiz3.md

 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->
 ```
+A class is the blueprint, like the concept and idea.

+An instance of a class is the physical object of a class.
 ```
 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->